You are here

 Alphabetically -- Choose a search term:

 Specify the subject of the search you want to run.
 Search options correlate with how facilities are regulated under the Clean Air Act (CAA), Clean Water Act (CWA), Resource Conservation and Recovery Act (RCRA), and Safe Drinking Water Act (SDWA), or you can choose to search all data.

 The All Data option is selected by default.
 Select one of the other options from the dropdown menu to focus your search on one subject area.

 Specifies the NPDES Program Area for the search.
 Currently there is one program area, Industrial Stormwater.
 "None Selected" retains all search options in the Water Facility Search.
-Selecting Industrial Stormwater restricts the universe to NPDES permits with industrial stormwater components, including EPA Industrial Stormwater Multi-Sector General Permits.
+Selecting Industrial Stormwater restricts the universe to Clean Water Act discharge permits with an industrial stormwater component, including EPA Industrial Stormwater Multi-Sector General Permits.

 - EPA Region

 - Use to search for information in a particular EPA Region .
 Choose a region from the dropdown menu.
 Hold down the CTRL key to select multiple regions.
 You may not combine an EPA Region search with a city/state, state, or ZIP Code search.
 Users cannot select both an EPA Region and Facility Address fields.

 - Enter a street address.
 Be sure to try all possible variations and alternate spellings (e.g., "Route" and "Rte").

 - Use to search for information in a particular city.
 Be sure to try all possible variations and alternate spellings (e.g., try both Saint Louis and St. Louis).
 To search for facilities or permits in a particular city, you must also specify a state using the State dropdown menu.